pedrosobucki/library_app/README.md

 # Library app
-Android app for book data consultation.
+Android app for book data consulting.

 ## Features of the Project:
 - [x] Visualize books in a Recycle View;